QuantEcon/lecture-source-py/source/rst/ifp.rst

 .. code-block:: python3

-    from quantecon import MarkovChain

     def compute_asset_series(cp, T=500000, verbose=False):
         """
         Simulates a time series of length T for assets, given optimal savings behavior.

         cp is an instance of ConsumerProblem
         """